ekoner/data-art-and-culture/Exploring distrust of public information though art.md

 ## Manal al-Sharif

 Downsides falling disproportionately on some people - self-exiled from Saudi Arabia.
 She is a women’s rights activist - women being allowed to drive.
 She was careful to avoid things women are accused of - reasonable tone - tone policing.
 Massive harassment online and by authorities.
 At a conference in Norway, she removed herself from social networks.
-[Add quote here].
+"Twitter is really a powerful tool, and its being used against us.
+If the same tools we joined for our liberation are being used to oppress us and undermine us, and used to spread fake news and hate, I’m out of these platforms" - [Why I deleted my Twitter account](https://www.youtube.com/watch?v=8regaO3hl_g&feature=youtu.be).
 She has decide she needs to find other ways to carry out the activism.
 Cost vs Benefit isn’t there anymore.
 Unable to trust the systems that now surround us constantly.
 Tanzania and Chechnya rounding up gay men via social media and dating apps.
 Crude but effective network friend graph similar to Maltego.

 ## Pipo-kun